-- the subordination period will end, and all subordinated units will immediately and automatically convert into common units on a one-for-one basis: - · all cumulative arrearages in payment of the minimum quarterly distribution on the common units will be extinguished; and - our general partner will have the right to convert its general partner interest and its incentive distribution rights into common units or receive cash in exchange for those interests based on the fair market value of those interests as of the effective date of its removal.
+- the subordination period will end, and all subordinated units will immediately and automatically convert into common units on a one-for-one basis; - all cumulative arrearages in payment of the minimum quarterly distribution on the common units will be extinguished; and - our general partner will have the right to convert its general partner interest and its incentive distribution rights into common units or receive cash in exchange for those interests based on the fair market value of those interests as of the effective date of its removal.

 In the event of removal of our general partner under circumstances where cause exists or withdrawal of our general partner where that withdrawal violates our partnership agreement, a successor general partner will have the option to purchase the general partner interest and incentive distribution rights of the departing general partner for a cash payment equal to the fair market value of those interests.
 Under all other circumstances where our general partner withdraws or is removed by the limited partners, the departing general partner will have the option to require the successor general partner to purchase the general partner interest of the departing general partner and its incentive distribution rights for their fair market value.
 In each case, this fair market value will be determined by agreement between the departing general partner and the successor general partner.
 If no agreement is reached, an independent investment banking firm or other independent expert selected by the departing general partner and the successor general partner will determine the fair market value.
-Or, if the departing general partner and the successor general partner will determine the fair market value.
+Or, if the departing general partner and the successor general partner cannot agree upon an expert, then an expert chosen by agreement of the experts selected by each of them will determine the fair market value.